-The contrapositive of this result is equally interesting.
+The contrapositive of this entire result is equally interesting.
 It says that A or B (or both) is a singular matrix if and only if the product AB is singular.
-Notice how the negation of the theorem's conclusion (A and B both nonsingular) becomes the statement "at least one of A and B is singular."
 (See Proof Technique CP.)

 Theorem OSIS One-Sided Inverse is Sufficient